hanabi/hanabi.github.io/other-conventions/BGA.md

   * The team is PROMISED to have the blue 2, so someone should blind-play it, similar to a *Finesse* was performed.
 * You can also do *Priority Prompts* and *Priority Bluffs*.
 It works suprisingly well in a variety of situations.
 * Why do this?
 It's a no-brainer and something that BGA hasn't figured out yet.

+### Double Discard - Changed

+* *Double Discarding* is when two players discard the same thing in a row (say, a yellow 4) and it causes a perfect score to be lost.
+* In BGA, there is some basic strategies to avoid *Double Discards* from occurring.
+Firstly, you are generally allowed to "early save" the card by cluing it directly.
+Secondly, you can indirectly solve the problem by planning a line where it sets up one of the players to give an obvious clue.
+Both of these are viable strategies to solve the problem.
+* In my group, we are not allowed to do the first strategy - we are ONLY allowed to save cards that have already been discarded.
+* And in my group, there is no need to do the second strategy, because we play with a separate solution: a *Hard Double Discard Avoidance Convention*.
+* In this context, "hard avoidance" means that a player will avoid *Double Discarding* at all costs.
+If he is in danger of *Double Discarding*, then he will give any clue at all to avoid it, even if it is a complete waste of a clue.
+* Why do this?
+It narrows the possibilities of what *Save Clues* can be, which is quite useful.
+Furthermore, it eliminates the silliness involved in dancing around a *Double Discard* situation - players just simply don't have to worry about it anymore and can focus on always giving the highest efficiency clue for the situation.

 <br />